The following applies to assured and assured shorthold tenancies in England and Wales, and all tenancy agreements in Northern Ireland.

 In England and Wales, you, or the tenant, must propose the new terms, and any consequent change to the rent, on a special form called 'Notice proposing different terms for a Statutory Periodic Tenancy'.
 If you both agree the new terms, they can be included in the agreement.

-If the terms are not agreed, you or the tenant must apply to a rent assessment committee to settle the terms and any consequent change to the rent.
-You, or the tenant, must apply to the committee within 3 months of receiving the notice proposing changes, using a special form called 'Application referring a notice proposing different terms for a Statutory Periodic Tenancy to a Rent Assessment Committee'.
+In England, if the terms aren't agreed, you or the tenant must apply to the First-tier Tribunal to settle the terms and any consequent change to the rent.
+You, or the tenant, must apply to the Tribunal within 3 months of receiving the notice proposing changes, using a special form called.

-The committee decides whether the proposed new terms are reasonable for the tenancy or whether other terms are more appropriate.
-The committee may adjust the rent up or down to reflect the new terms, whether or not you or the tenant proposed a new rent to match the new terms.
+The Tribunal decides whether the proposed new terms are reasonable for the tenancy or whether other terms are more appropriate.
+The Tribunal might adjust the rent up or down to reflect the new terms, whether or not you or the tenant proposed a new rent to match the new terms.

-The new terms and the new rent, if the committee decides that the rent should be changed, will apply from the date stated by the committee, but the committee cannot apply the new rent before the date proposed in the notice.
+The new terms and the new rent, if the Tribunal decides that the rent should be changed, will apply from the date that it states, but it can't apply the new rent before the date proposed in the notice.

-If the committee sets new terms, can I propose further changes?
+If the Tribunal sets new terms, can I propose further changes?

 You can only make further changes to the terms of the statutory periodic tenancy if the tenant agrees.

-What can I do if I do not like the committee's decision?
+What can I do if I don't like the Tribunal's decision?

-Alternatively, if you consider that there has been a breach of the rules of natural justice, you could seek leave from the High Court to challenge the decision by judicial review.
+Alternatively, if you think that there has been a breach of the rules of natural justice, you could seek leave from the High Court to challenge the decision by judicial review.